Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 Bull sharks are active during the daytime and at night.

 Bull shark females give birth normally about four to ten calves each mating season.

 The pregnancies last for a year, and the babies are around 28 inches long when born.

 It takes about fifteen to twenty years for youngsters to reach adulthood.

 Female bull sharks of reproductive age have scars as the male bites to hang on during mating.

 Female bull sharks tend to have dominance over males.

 Find answers to some frequently asked questions about bull sharks:

 Where do bull sharks live?

-In the Atlantic Ocean, the bull shark can be found in the shallow and warm waters of Brazil, Angola, Morocco, and on the east coast of the United States.
+Practically all over the world, in the Atlantic Ocean, bull sharks can be found in the shallow and warm waters of Brazil, Angola, Morocco, and on the east coast of the United States and Mexico.
 In the Indian Ocean, it lives in waters from Vietnam, Australia, South Africa, and Kenya.
-They can be also spotted in the Pacific Ocean.
-These sharks are migrants and can also be found in rivers and freshwater lakes.
+They can also be spotted in the Pacific Ocean.
+These sharks are migrants and sometimes can also be found in rivers and freshwater lakes.

 If the waters are moderately deep and relatively warm, the bull sharks will stay for a while before moving on.
-The Caribbean Sea is the perfect retreat when the female bull sharks want to give birth they usually choose the warm waters of the reefs around Playa del Carmen.
+The Caribbean Sea is the perfect retreat for when the female bull sharks want to give birth, they usually choose the warm waters of the reefs around Playa del Carmen.

 What do bull sharks eat?